 - 1. Turn the transceiver off by rotating the VOL knob fully counter-clockwise. - 2.
-Hold down the sub key, and then turn on the transceiver while still holding down the sub key. - Press the or key to select "MEM CH" and press the select. - 4.
-Press the ▲ or ▼ key to select desired channel to be scanned, then press the sa key.
-The "M" icon appears on the display, which indicates the channel has been selected to the scan channel. - 5.
+Hold down the wey, and then turn on the transceiver while still holding down the wey. - 3.
+Press the or key to select "MEM CH" and press the key. - 4.
+Press the or key to select desired channel to be scanned, then press the key.
+The "" icon appears on the display, which indicates the channel has been selected to the scan channel. - 5.
 Repeat step 4 for all the desired channels to be programmed into scan memory. - 6.
-To DELETE a channel from the list, select the channel then press the a key.
-The "M" icon disappears from the display. - When you have completed programming the scan memory, press the key to save your changes, and then press the key to exit to normal operation.
+To DELETE a channel from the list, select the channel then press the key.
+The "m" icon disappears from the display. - 7.
+When you have completed programming the scan memory, press the we key to save your changes, and then press the key to exit to normal operation.